Of course there are more than two bonsai Marys. However in Florida, Mary Madison and Mary Miller are often confused so

 John Naka declared her the "Buttonwood Queen" and Mary Madison is still discovering fabulous buttonwoods.

-Mary Miller is known for teaching at Fairchild Tropical Garden and writing about tropicals as bonsai in her own publications and national bonsai magazines.
+Mary Miller (that's me) is known for teaching at Fairchild Tropical Garden and writing about tropicals as bonsai in her own publications and national bonsai magazines.
 (In addition, to her retail/wholesale nursery, The Bonsai Bench - now retired.)

 In 1992, we were both devastated by Hurricane Andrew.